ljanyst/peroxide/README.md

  * `peroxide-cfg` - the program that manages the user accounts, login keys, and implements other helper functions

-Type `go build` in `cmd/peroxide` and in `cmd/peroxide-cfg` subdirectories of the source tree to build them.
-They are static binaries and have no dependencies.
-The installation process boils down to copying them to the appropriate system-wide binary directory (like `/usr/bin`).

 Peroxide encrypts the IMAP and SMTP communication with the clients using TLS and will not work without a valid certificate.
 You can either use a service like Let's Encrypt to get a certificate signed by a trusted CA or use `peroxide-cfg` to generate a self-signed one.
 Running:

-    ]==>  peroxide-cfg -action gen-x509 -x509-org "my-organization" -x509-cn "my-hostname"
+    ]==> sudo -u peroxide peroxide-cfg -action gen-x509 -x509-org "my-organization" -x509-cn "my-hostname"

 will generate `cert.pem` and `key.pem` files in the current working directory.
 These files must be copied to the location where the server expects them, as configured in `peroxide.conf`.
 By default, it's: `/etc/peroxide/`.
-The `/etc/peroxide` directory needs to be writable to both the server and the configuration program because that's the default location for the credentials store and cookies cache.
-So does the cache directory located by default in '/var/cache/peroxide`.

-You can adjust and copy the `peroxide.service` file found in the root of the source tree to `/etc/systemd/system/` and enable the service by typing:
+You can then enable the service by typing:

-    ]==> sudo systemctl daemon-reload
     ]==> sudo systemctl enable peroxide
     ]==> sudo systemctl start peroxide